unfoldedcircle/core-simulator/docker/README.md

 in the core-api repository for a registration example with curl.

 ### Web Server
-⚠️ The remote-core simulator uses a very simple built-in webserver to serve the static pages and the web-configurator.
+⚠️ The remote-core Simulator uses a very simple built-in webserver to serve the static pages and the web-configurator.
 The real remote device runs a dedicated webserver as reverse-proxy for the APIs and performs SSL termination.

 To change the web server ports, the following environment variables can be set: